Image

 The Canadian military operate the MPA version of the C-295W and call it CC-295 Kingfisher.
 It has winglets but hardly any cabin windows.

-The Brazilian have C-295MPA which they designate SC-105.
+The Brazilians have the C-295MPA as well which they designate SC-105.

 This Portugese C-295MPA has a radar nose, a bulge under the fuselage and a bar shaped antenna at the side of the fuselage.